cerner/terra-core/packages/terra-avatar/docs/shared-user.md

 # Shared User

 The `SharedUser` variant represents multiple users - it displays a shared user icon in a circular frame.
-The size scales based on its consuming component's `font-size`.
-To override this, utilize the `height` and `width` props.

 ## Getting Started